wolfwzr/etc/README.md

     - zi : toggle foldenable
     - Make Use of <Fn> <S-Fn> \<Fn>
     - Make Use of [a-z][0-9], <Leader>1
+    - noft Search is still underline style(no effect in osx)
 - bash

 存在的疑问